pete-mcd/petemcdonald.co/content/en/posts/outdoor-walking-access.md

 ---
-title: 'A Submission on Outdoor Walking Access: Consultation Document'
+title: 'A Submission on *Outdoor Walking Access: Consultation Document*'
 date: 2006-01-01
 draft: false
 ---

-Todo, short description...
+2006

+A submission to the Walking Access Consultation Panel.

+1 MB, 63 A4 pages.

 See the full pdf here: https://petemcdonald.co/wa.pdf